Renee Zhao

 2025 Youth Climate Activism Award - Video Entry

-Anya is a 17 year old from Ontario.
+Renee is a 17 year old from British Columbia.

 Her activism also includes organizing the British Columbia Student Climate Policy Meeting, presenting proposals for clean transportation, net-zero school construction, and mental health support for youth facing climate anxiety.
 Renee believes that anyone, regardless of their background, can make a difference, and encourages young people everywhere to raise their voices and share their stories.